 project, but they managed these challenges using ARCHICAD.
 The project recently won the European Property

 ARCHICAD implementation at the right moment: Goiás Arena

 July 22, 2019

-A Case Study about ARCHICAD implementation at the right moment: Recognizing the need for agility and
+A Case Study about ARCHICAD implementation at the right moment: Recognizing the need for agility and speed in

-Based in Goiania, Brazil, Norden Architecture’s founding principles are quality, efficiency, creativity,
+Based in Goiania, Brazil, Norden Architecture’s founding principles are quality, efficiency, creativity, and

-which they operate: residential, commercial, sports and hospitality.
+they operate: residential, commercial, sports and hospitality.